-This policy applies to all staff, volunteers, visitors, and governors in the school and is consistent with the procedures of the three safeguarding partners.
-The Children's Multi-Agency Resilience and Safeguarding CMARS arrangements sets out the arrangements for safeguarding partners to work together with other agencies, to identify and respond to the needs of children in North Lincolnshire.
+This policy applies to all staff, volunteers, visitors, contractors, supply staff and governors in the school and is consistent with the procedures of the three safeguarding partners.
+The Children's Multi-Agency Resilience and Safeguarding (MARS) CMARS policies-procedures-and-guidance sets out the arrangements for safeguarding partners to work together with other agencies, to identify and respond to the needs of children in North Lincolnshire.
+This policy does not replace CMARS policy and procedures.